govind527/Upscale-Image/README.md

 # Upscale-Image Using ESRGAN
 This is the project I have done to upscale the blurry Image.

+ESRGAN is the enhanced version of the SRGAN.
+Authors of the ESRGAN tried to enhance the SRGAN by modifying the model architecture and loss functions.

+## GAN
+Before diving into the ESRGAN first let’s get a high-level understanding of the GAN.
+GANs are capable of generating Fake data that looks realistic.
+Some of the GAN applications are to enhance the quality of the image.
+The high-level architecture of the GAN contains two main networks namely the generator network and the discriminator network.
+The generator network tries to generate the fake data and the discriminator network tries to distinguish between real and fake data, hence helping the generator to generate more realistic data.
 ## ESRGAN (Enhanced SRGAN) [:rocket:]

 ### Enhanced Super-Resolution Generative Adversarial Networks